-Approximate date of construction: Not Known Type of Building: Main building and Block 1, 2, 3 and 4 - Brick wall and internal stairs, floors and roof are timber Shape of Building: Main building - Square Block 1 and 2 - Square Blocks 3 and 4 - Rectangular.
-Number of floors including ground floor: Blocks 1 and 2 - 3 floors including ground floor Blocks 3 and 4 - 2 floors including ground floor.
-Number of floors below ground floor: Block 1 has two separate basements Construction of external walls: Brick Construction of internal walls: Brick Construction of floors: Timber Construction of roof: Timber Number of internal stairways: Block 1 - Two stairwells Block 2 - One stairwell Block 3 - One Stairwell Block 4 - One Stairwell Number of external stairways: Block 1 and 4 - None Blocks 2 and 3 - One stairwell
+Approximate date of construction: Not Known Type of Building: Brick wall and internal stairs, floors and roof are timber.
+Shape of Building: Daniels and Feldman buildings - Square Ferrari and The Hall buildings - Rectangular.
+Number of floors including ground floor: Daniels and Feldman buildings - 3 floors including ground floor.
+Ferrari and The Hall buildings - 2 floors including ground floor.
+Number of floors below ground floor: Daniels Building has one basement.
+Construction of external walls: Brick Construction of internal walls: Brick Construction of floors: Timber Construction of roof: Timber and Slate tiles.
+Number of internal stairways: Daniels Building - Two stairwells Feldman building - One stairwell Ferrari building - One Stairwell The Hall building - One Stairwell Number of external stairways: Daniels and The Hall buildings - None Feldman building - One stairwell Ferrari building - Two stairwells